crim-ca/weaver/docs/source/package.rst

 ------------------------

 `Weaver` also supports :term:`CWL` ``class: Workflow``.
-When an :term:`Application Package` is defined this way, the
-|process-deploy-op|_ will attempt to resolve each ``step`` as another process.
-The reference to the :term:`CWL`
+When an :term:`Application Package` is defined this way, the :ref:`Process Deployment <proc_op_deploy>` operation will attempt to resolve each ``step`` as another :term:`Process`.
-definition can be placed in any location supported as for the case of atomic processes (see details about :ref:`supported package locations <proc_ogc_api>`).
+The reference to the :term:`CWL` definition can be placed in any location supported as for the case of atomic processes (see details about :ref:`supported package locations <proc_ogc_api>`).

 The following :term:`CWL` definition demonstrates an example ``Workflow`` process that would resolve each ``step`` with